-Upon completing an eligibility period, you and your family members may enroll in classes here on the Seattle University campus.
+Upon completing an eligibility period, you and your family members may enroll in classes at Seattle University.
 Tuition for dependents is based on your completed years of service.
 There is no tuition charge for your studies.
 Certain areas of study are not available and there are other limitations and exclusions.
 You must be admitted following the regular process and are subject to the University's academic standards.
 There are deadlines for applying for admission.

 You are eligible to participate in Tuition Remission if you are a Regular, Benefits-Eligible employee who has worked for the University for at least three (3) consecutive full months.
 The University recognizes your employment relationship as the primary relationship.
 This means that enrollment in courses that overlap with your regular work schedule requires the prior, written approval of your supervisor.
 The decision to allow time for you to attend class during work hours is at the discretion of your department head and is based on factors that include the staffing needs of your work unit.

 Regular, Benefits-Eligible employees who have 12 months of continuous service are entitled to Tuition Remission for undergraduate studies for their legal spouse and dependent children who have not already attained an undergraduate degree.
 The percentage of Tuition Remission is determined by your completed years of service as described in Programs and costs that are covered.

 Dependent children include natural born, adopted or stepchildren.
 Stepchildren must be assigned joint custody to you.
 Children must also qualify as tax dependents according to Internal Revenue Service requirements.
 The University reserves the right to require proof of dependency.